What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

 Spreading.
-Has an extensive Holarctic range.
+It has an extensive Holarctic range.
 It grows in the tundra and forest zones of the European part of the country, Siberia and the Far East.

 Habitat.
-Mainly in sphagnum bogs, peat bogs, in boggy coniferous forests, it often forms continuous thickets, convenient for harvesting.
+Mainly in sphagnum bogs, peat bogs, and swampy coniferous forests, it often forms continuous thickets, convenient for harvesting.

 Medicinal raw materials